ahrm/sioyek/README.md

 # Sioyek

-Sioyek is a PDF viewer designed for reading research papers and technical books.
+Sioyek is a PDF viewer with a focus on textbooks and research papers.

 ## Help Wanted
 I want to do a video tutorial on sioyek, but I am not very good at making videos.
 If you are interested in collaborating on doing an official video tutorial for sioyek, please contact me at a.hr.mostafavi@gmail.com .